danianepg/csfundamentals/README.md

 - Indicate the performance of the algorithm.
 - How well an algorithm scales as the amount of data increases.
 - Not about speed but scalability.
+- O(1) perfoms the same no matter how big data are
+- O(n) worst case it will increase to the same size of data
+- O(n^2) for each item needs to go through the array twice.
+Ex.: bubble sort
+- O(log n) as long as the amount of data increases, the rest of the amount of data takes less time.
+Ex.: binary search

 ## Data Structures